Winter Wetsuit Guide 2020

 Sealing

 Seams are necessary to make your wetsuit fit well.
 But seams are also tricky because this is the first place where cold water will flush into when the sealing of the seams isn't done properly.
-Proper sealing results is less waist of energy to keep the thin layer of water warm.
+Proper sealing results in less waste of energy to keep the thin layer of water warm.

 A great wetsuit will definitely keep you warm during the colder surf days but to maintain the warmth or when it is really cold you will need boots, hood and at the end gloves.
 We advise; to start adding the accessories in the exact order above, until it comes to the point you have to wear it all.
 You first start to get cold feet.
-Then most warmth you loose through your head.
-Gloves at the end, just because we believe that is the most annoying accessory to wear;)
+Then you will lose the most warmth through your head.
+Gloves at the end.
+Just because we believe that is the most annoying accessory to wear;)

 Some shoes come with a round toe, where all your toes are free and able to touch one another therefore generates more heat.
 Then you've got a split toe, in this boot your big toe is separated from the rest, which gives you a little more stability since your feet won't be able to slip as much.